Freiling87/CCU/CCU/Scratchpad.md

 New
 Follows the first Aligned Agent they see
 Save that Agent ID and return them to them rather than following a new one
+###			C	Injured
+New
+Interact to spend a First Aid Kit and revive them, getting an XP bonus and Friendly.
+Plus whatever that NPC can do.
+Medical Professional: 50% chance to not spend Antidote
 ###			C	Knocked Out
 New
 ###			C	Lookout
 New
 When alerted, will run towards nearest ally and alert them
+###			C	Operate
+New
+Does "operating" animation like they're working on something Halt if talked to
 ###			c	Panic
 New
+###			c	Punch
+New
+Just punch an object one square in front of you forever Extremely limited, and noise will distract NPCs
 ###			C	Robot Clean
 New
 In vanilla
 ###			C	Robot Follow
 New
 Killer Robot behavior in vanilla
+###			C	Sick
+New
+Interact to spend an Antidote and revive them, getting an XP bonus and Friendly.
+Plus whatever that NPC can do.
+Medical Professional: 50% chance to not spend Antidote
+###			C	Statue
+New
+Invincible, stationary, etc.
 ###			C	Wander between Agents
 New
 ###			C	Wander between Agents (Aligned)
 New
 ###			C	Wander between Agents (Unaligned)
 New
+###			C	Wander between Objects & Operate
+New
+See Operate
 ###			C	Yell
 New
 Will yell their Talk text?
 Unless you can get a second text box in there somewhere